martinResearch/puzzleAI/README.md

 * be optimistic and assume that any configuration not seen in the training set is allowed
 * penalise each configuration depending on how frequent they are in the training dataset

-this is similar to naive estimation of potentials in a Markov field.
+This is similar to naive estimation of potentials in a Markov field.
 However we do not want to learn that some obstacle configuration are no permitted regardless of the lemmings position just because they where not existing on the training set.
 We do not want to learn the distribution of the obstacle but the distribution of the lemming conditioned to the obstacles.

 Instead of learning the rules from random games, we may want the learning system to be *active* and generate query games on which the simulation of the lemmings is run.
 We aim then at learning the right set of rules with a minimum number of query games.
+The learning algorithm would then generates tailored levels from which it can disambiguate rules obtained from previous simulation.

-we can learn a DNF using a decisionlist (from artificial intelligence a modern approach).
+We can learn a DNF using a decisionlist (from artificial intelligence a modern approach).
 Maybe we could reuse code from https://github.com/aimacode/aima-python/blob/master/learning.py.
 Maybe we could learn rules using inductive logic programming?(see the *artificial intelligence a modern approach* book)